Nerene Virgin: Black History work

-Virgin applied her educational background and journalism skills to research, write and present stories of notable Blacks in Canadian and U.S. history.
-She published biographies of Charles Victor Roman, Charles Lightfoot Roman and Rev. John Christie Holland with Historica Canada.
-These articles have been published in The Canadian Encyclopedia.
-Nerene worked with the Dundas Museum and Archives to nominate C. V. Roman as a laureate to the Canadian Medical Hall of Fame.
-She worked with the Hamilton-Wentworth District School Board to embed Black History into the regular school curriculum.
-Virgin's educational presentations were often based on the exploits of her great-great-grandfather, Private Lewis Toliver and his eleven-year service in the "All Coloured Militia" during the Upper Canada Rebellion 1837–38 and the building of the Second Welland Canal.
+Virgin applied her educational background and journalism skills to research, write and present stories of notable Black people in Canadian and U.S. history.
+She published biographies of Charles Victor Roman, Charles Lightfoot Roman, and John Christie Holland with Historica Canada.
+These articles were also published in The Canadian Encyclopedia.
+Virgin worked with the Dundas Museum and Archives to nominate Charles Victor Roman as a laureate to the Canadian Medical Hall of Fame.
+She worked with the Hamilton-Wentworth District School Board to embed Black history into the regular school curriculum.

+Virgin's educational presentations were often based on the exploits of her great-great-grandfather, private Lewis Toliver, and his eleven-year service in the All Coloured Militia during the Upper Canada Rebellion of 1837–38 and the building of the Second Welland Canal.
 This endeavor was a pilot project for the Ministry of Education.

 Political career

 Virgin first sought political office in 2007 in the federal riding of Hamilton Mountain, but she later withdrew from the race.
 She then decided to seek political office in Hamilton East—Stoney Creek, even though she resided outside the riding boundaries.
 In 2016, she was named one of Canada's 100 Accomplished Black Canadian Women in history.

 On July 31, 2007, after using a three-member panel interview process, the Ontario Liberal Party announced that Virgin had been acclaimed as the candidate in Hamilton East—Stoney Creek for the 2007 provincial election.
 The panel consisted of incumbent MPP Jennifer Mossop (who did not seek reelection), a party organizer, and the riding president.
-The decision to appoint Virgin upset some local Liberal party members, but Virgin expressed optimism in being able to reach out to the grassroots.
-Mossop, the Stoney Creek incumbent MPP at the time, is also a former television journalist.
+The decision to appoint Virgin upset some local Liberal party members, but Virgin expressed optimism in her outreach abilities.

-In the aftermath of Virgin's acclamation as a candidate, she was racially slurred and allegedly misrepresented in the media, with the Hamilton Community News, a weekly newspaper in Hamilton, referring to her as a "tar baby".
-While the paper issued an apology for its use of the pejorative term, Virgin indicated that the paper should do more than just apologize, suggesting setting up a scholarship, or a program designed to address racism and discrimination.
+In the aftermath of Virgin's acclamation as a candidate, the Hamilton Community News referred to her as a "tar baby".
+While the paper issued an apology for its use of the pejorative term, Virgin indicated that the paper should do more than just apologize, suggesting setting up a scholarship or a program designed to address racism and discrimination.
 Virgin sued Metroland Media Group due to that racial slur.
-She was represented by lawyers Kikelola Roach, Charles Roach and Julian Porter.
+She was represented by lawyers Kikelola Roach, Charles Roach, and Julian Porter.
 The newspaper settled the lawsuit to Virgin's satisfaction.

 On election day, Virgin finished second to New Democrat candidate Paul Miller.